In this section

 RSTO investigated the barriers and facilitators to participating in community interventions.
 This study used a mixed methods research design with information collected via online surveys and interviews.

 The communication summaries give an overview of system indicators.
 You can use the indicators to ‘test’ whether your organisation’s practices align with the sort of best practice likely to lead to better outcomes for children.
 You can also use the indicators to start developing a monitoring system for your organisation’s performance.

 The technical reports supplement the communication summaries by way of providing a detailed account of the reviewed literature that informed the development of best practice indicators for antenatal care, early childhood education and care, and parenting programs.
-The technical reports for sustained nurse home visiting and the early years of school will be available in due course, in the meantime if you are interested please contact
+The technical reports for the early years of school will be available in due course.

 We welcome the opportunity to work with and learn from those who share our goal so together we can accelerate efforts to reduce inequity and maximise the opportunity of the early years.
 To partner with us, or find out more about RSTO, get in touch with Olivia Hilton, General Manager:

 Restacking the Odds or RSTO is a collaboration between the Centre for Community Child Health at the

 Murdoch Children’s Research Institute ,Bain & Company and

 Social Ventures Australia .
 RSTO would like to acknowledge our project partners Paul Ramsay Foundation

 The Centre for Community Child Health is a department of The Royal Children’s Hospital and a research group of Murdoch Childrens Research Institute.